rails/rails/guides/source/configuring.md

 Specifies which serialization format to use for the cache.
 Possible values are `6.1`, `7.0`, and `7.1`.

+`7.0` serializes cache entries more efficiently.

-The `6.1`, `7.0`, and `7.1` formats all use `Marshal` for the default coder, but `7.0` uses a more efficient representation for cache entries, and `7.1` includes an additional optimization for bare string values such as view fragments.
+`7.1` further improves efficiency, and includes an optimization for bare string values such as view fragments.

 All formats are backward and forward compatible, meaning cache entries written in one format can be read when using another format.
 This behavior makes it